saddamarbaa/netflix-clone-app-react-typescript/README.md

 - **Multilingual Support**:
   - The app supports multiple languages, allowing users to switch between languages for a more personalized experience.

+- **API Performance**:
+  - **Debouncing**: Added debouncing with a 200ms delay to reduce API calls and enhance user experience.
+  - **API Polling**: Implemented API polling to ensure video content is always up-to-date.

 ## Movie Features
 The following movie features are included: